FlrMh/Tech201_Virtualisation/Database_and_App.md

 In order to be able to run this command, we must be sure we set up a connection between the app and database.
 32. Should return "Database Cleared  Database Seeded" - Database has been populated.
 The population has not been happening on the app, but on the database.

+!!!
+Set Up the database first with mongo.

+!!!
+Make sure everything is in place.

+!!!
+Then go to the app, npm install to install the app.

+!!!
+Set up the EVN VARIABLE to set up the connection between app and database.

+!!!
+After you seed the database, make sure to install again the app just to make sure that everything works perfectly.